lokanta/lokanta.github.io/dana.md

 ## Meal Invitations

-On weekends you can invite the monks for a meal (*dana*) at your home.
+On weekends, you can invite the monks for a meal (*dana*) at your home.
 Contact the Dana Coordinator, Meera, by SMS on 0470 556 783.

 ### Frequently Asked Questions About Meal Invitations

 **What happens at a House Dana?**
-Inviting the Sangha to your household to offer them a meal is a beautiful Buddhist tradition thousands of years old.
+Inviting the Sangha to your household to offer a meal is a beautiful Buddhist tradition thousands of years old.
 You can invite the monks for:

 - 3 refuges and 5 precepts
 - Anumodana and sharing of merits